 San Marino has double tax treaties (DTTs) with 22 other countries to prevent international employers and employees from paying excessive taxes.
 This protection makes the republic a friendly destination for companies that want to invest or expand and send local experts to work in-country.

 As an employer, you must pay the following taxes:

-- Corporate income tax: This is 8.5 percent of your company’s taxable profits for your first six years.
-After six years, you must pay a 17 percent income tax.
+- Corporate income tax: This is 8.5 percent of your company’s taxable profits for your first five years.
+After five years, you must pay a 17 percent income tax.